matthewpanetta/CMPSC457_Final/README.txt

    			- Benefit Per Tick:		Amount of brick depends on the tile's stone rating.

   You can delete a building at any time by navigating to it and pressing either the delete or backspace key.
 You will receive 50% of the building's initial cost back.
+  You may only delete a house if there are at least three unemployed people in your city.
+Otherwise, you cannot delete the house.
+Try deleting other buildings first.

   You can restart the game at any time by pressing the 'r' key.